 Allergies are common in non-breastfed babies.
-Colostrum contains high concentrations of sIgA, and anti-infective, which coats the baby's gut; this prevents the passage of foreign proteins and germs that cause allergic reactions.
+Colostrum contains high concentrations of sIgA, an anti-infective, which coats the baby's gut; this prevents the passage of foreign proteins and germs that cause allergic reactions.

 Even just a small amount of formula can alter your baby's gut protection against bacteria for a month!
 Therefore, increasing the risk of allergies and diabetes.
 If the mother's breast milk is not available, donor breast milk should be considered first.
 Formula should always be used as a last resort.

 - Eczema, hives and dry, reddened skin (mostly found on the face).